Bylaws of the Washington State Academy of Sciences

 Section 7.3.
 Unless otherwise provided by the deed of the gift, the income of each trust fund shall be applied to the objects of that trust by action of the Board of Directors.

 Section 7.4.
-The Board of Directors may consider the option of an annual assessment of dues as a requirement for maintenance of membership.
+The Board of Directors may institute an annual assessment of dues as a requirement for maintenance of membership.

 Section 7.5.
 The Finance Committee shall manage all funds of the Academy.